getsettalk/SSL-Pinning-in-react-native/README.md

 ## **Steps to Generate the Certificate Public Key Hash**

-# ✅ User Linux/Unix Command to get Correct Hash base64 key
+## ✅ User Linux/Unix Command to get Correct Hash base64 key [ Use GitBash ]

 ### 1. **Retrieve the Server Certificate**